magnusahmad/TwitterVenn/README.md

 # TwitterVenn
-Research tool to find Twitter follow overlap
+Research tool to find Twitter follows overlap.
+Given user input of two usernames, TwitterVenn returns the percentage overlap of accounts followed, and deviation from normal overlap for unrelated accounts.